leancloud/docs-en/views/sms-guide.md

 You can find the following settings in your app's [Dashboard > LeanStorage > Settings > Account](https://console.leancloud.app/storage.html?appid={{appid}}#/storage/conf):

 {{ include.checkbox(true) }}**Send verification SMS when users register or change phone numbers from clients**
-- Enabled: If you pass in a phone number when calling the API to create an `AVUser`, a text message with verification code will be automatically sent.
-The `mobilePhoneVerified` of the `_User` will be set to `true` once the verification is completed.
+- Enabled: If you pass in a phone number when calling user-related API interfaces, a text message with verification code will be automatically sent.
+However, you still need to manually invoke the `/verifyMobilePhone/<code>` interface to set the `mobilePhoneVerified` field of the `_User` table to `true`.
+Therefore, it is not recommended to enable this option.
+If you want to verify the number when binding or updating a phone number, please use the `requestChangePhoneNumber` interface instead.
-- Disabled: No text message will be sent when creating an `AVUser`.
+- Disabled: No text message will be sent when calling user-related API interfaces.

 {{ include.checkbox() }}**Do not allow users with unverified phone numbers to log in**
 - Enabled: An `AVUser` with unverified number cannot log in using **phone number and password** or **phone number and verification code**.
 This user can still log in with **username and password**.